 - Informed consent will be appropriately documented, in accordance with, and to the extent required by 45 CFR 46.117.

 - Where appropriate, the research plan makes adequate provision for monitoring the data collected to attempt to insure the safety of subjects.
-If any serious breech in the procedure or harmful event occurs with a subject it should be reported to the IRB as soon as possible.
+If any serious breach in the procedure or harmful event occurs with a subject it should be reported to the IRB as soon as possible.

 - Where appropriate, there are adequate provisions to protect the privacy of subjects and to maintain the confidentiality of data.
 Where some or all of the subjects are likely to be vulnerable to coercion or undue influence, such as persons with acute or severe physical or mental illness, or persons who are economically or educationally disadvantaged, appropriate additional safeguards must be included in the study to protect the rights and welfare of these subjects.